 What was hard

 The hardest thing for me was transitioning my body from stiffness back to flexibility.
 This hurts, and is often accompanied by muscle cramps.
 I’ve spent much time on the floor with a foot or toe cramp, swearing in a very unladylike fashion.
 Another aspect that a lot of people find challenging is learning the terminology and positions associated with ballet.
 But you do come to a point, with practice, where it becomes routine.
 One of the things that a lot of beginners find frustrating is the constant repetition involved in ballet when learning basic steps.
 I suspect a lot of people want to try something “new” in each class.
 But ballet is not an instantaneous process, and one of its greatest pleasures is allowing yourself to slow down.

 I once read that George Balanchine bought the legendary ballet New York City Ballet dancer Suzanne Farrell a cat, to teach her how to stretch.
 My favourite thing about ballet is that it teaches you to become cat-like, in the nicest possible way.
 Ballet has taught me how to appreciate and feel my body like a cat.
 Even just holding your body in one single position feels like a triumph, and then you go home feeling full of energy and like the nerves of your fingers and toes have thanked you.
 That’s what I call good exercise, and it sure beats a treadmill.

 Inspired to have a go?
-The Australian Ballet runs evening classes in Ballet, Broadway Dance, Contemporary, Yoga and Pilates, in the studios where our dancers train and rehearse during the day.
-We have classes for beginners through to advanced dancers, and all of our ballet classes are to live piano.
-Best of all, your first week of classes is free.
+Take ballet classes in the studios where our dancers train and rehearse during the day.
+We have classes for beginners through to advanced, and all of our ballet classes are to live piano.
 Info and bookings